cyberforge1/google-books-api-search-engine/README.md

 ## Project Overview
-This application is an interactive platform built with React where users can search for books in the Google Books database and view detailed information about each title.
+A responsive search engine for exploring and retrieving detailed book information.
+Assembled with React, JavaScript, HTML, CSS/SCSS, and the Google Books API.

 ## Deployment Link